What is Illegal Trade in Wildlife?

 What are the economic and ecological impacts?

-We're witnessing devastating consequences on multiple fronts.
+We’re witnessing devastating consequences on multiple fronts due to illegal wildlife trade networks and the illicit wildlife trade.
 73% of trafficked mammals and 62% of seized amphibians are now considered threatened species 2.
 Beyond direct species impact, this illegal trade disrupts entire ecosystems and their critical functions 5.

 The economic toll is equally severe.
 Many local communities depend heavily on wildlife tourism for their livelihood 4.
 When wildlife populations decline due to trafficking, it creates a devastating ripple effect on local businesses, from restaurants to hotels 4.
 Even more concerning is how wildlife trafficking corrodes good governance through corruption and money laundering 1, making it a complex challenge that affects us all.